Pembrolizumab (Keytruda)

 Clinical trial results (diagram)

-In another clinical trial, 542 patients with advanced urothelial carcinoma that had grown or spread who had been treated with chemotherapy containing platinum, and it did not work or stopped working were treated with Keytruda or chemotherapy (investigator's choice of paclitaxel, docetaxel, or vinflunine).
+In a clinical trial, 542 patients with advanced urothelial carcinoma that had grown or spread who had been treated with chemotherapy containing platinum, and it did not work or stopped working were treated with Keytruda or chemotherapy (investigator's choice of paclitaxel, docetaxel, or vinflunine).
 At a median follow-up of 9 months:

 Results Keytruda vs chemotherapy (diagram)